 The name of the island, Skye, is thought to be a translation of the word ‘ski’ from Norse, which means ‘cloud’.

 The Isle of Skye is thought to be home to less than 10,000 people.
 However, it’s been a settlement since the very start of human civilization.

 Skye mainly trades in whiskey and tourism, however, it does also have a strong agriculture trade.

 11. What might you find at Faerie Glen?

 The isle is home to the famous Faerie Glen, which legend states is where, as you can imagine, you are supposedly able to spot fairies.
 The exact location of the glen, apparently, is a well-guarded secret – so if you go on a tour there, you won’t be given the directions on route!

 Portree is the capital of Skye, and much like the rest of the island, it is fairly sparse when it comes to population.
 You’ll only find around 2,000 people living here, though it still welcomes plenty of visitors each year.

-Do you have any interesting facts about the Isle of Skye that we’ve not covered?
-Share them here in the comments section below!
+Do you know any fun facts about the Isle of Skye?
+Share them in the comments below!